lrahbek/bachelor_scz/README.md

-# bachelor_scz
-Analysis and appendix for bachelors project
+# Supplementary materials for bachelor project